e-gov/NT/Consent_Service_Architecture.md

 consent happens in one organization, may use some other transport protocol or may need no transport protocol at all.

-The requirement is that the Consent Service must support exchanging the Protected Data both using the X-Road and without using it.
+The requirement towards a Consent Service implementation is, that it must support exchanging Protected Data both using the X-Road as well as without it.

+In general, the current architecture makes the following assumptions towards the particular transport layer used:

+  * **The endpoints can be authenticated**.
+The Service Provider must be able to assume it is communicating with a particular Client so that, for example, applicability of a particular consent can be confirmed
+  * **Non-repudiation** is reasonably guaranteed.
+This allows all parties to avoid the need to retain a dedicated shared audit trail on both data exchange and consent validation acts
+  * **Confidentiality and integrity of data in flight** is reasonably guaranteed.
+This allows parties to assume all incoming and outgoing data is transmitted securely

 It is also assumed that all the participating organizations are members of the X-Road and therefore they are able to communicate with the Consent Service using